 - Dishware costs between 40 and 85 cents per plate, with the cheapest options being standard white or cream and the expensive options pearl white and/or gold-rimmed plates.

 - Glassware runs between 40 cents and $1.50 a piece, the higher priced items being vintage glass goblets and crystal wine glasses.

 - Flatware costs between 35 cents and 1.10 per piece (knife, fork, spoon) with stainless steel options on the cheaper end and more expensive options available with gold-brushed finish or other premium added details.

 To make sure you’re getting a really accurate idea of what you can expect to pay for dishes and glasses at your wedding, Iet’s break down the different kinds of style options available (for ALL budgets) and the difference in price for each.

-PRO-TIP: You can rent most of your dishes, glasses, and flatware but consider checking out a variety of specialty champagne glasses on Amazon by clicking here, that you can use on the wedding day and then keep as mementos for the rest of your lives. 🙂
+PRO-TIP: You can rent most of your dishes, glasses, and flatware but consider checking out a variety of specialty champagne glasses on Amazon here, that you can use on the wedding day and then keep as mementos for the rest of your lives 🙂

 Dishware Options and Costs